snafees/ortho_seqs/README.md

 ```
 --pheno_file
 ```
 Input a file with phenotype values corresponding to each sequence in the sequence file.
-If you have a .xlsx or .csv file, do NOT use this flag (more details below in the **Sequence and Phenotype Files** section).
+If you have a .xlsx or .csv file, do NOT use this flag (more details above in the **Gather the Input Files Needed** section).

  ```
  --molecule